 #02 Theatre arrangement

 Theatre arrangements are popular as they are forward facing and they maximise seating capacity.
 They are also easy to execute.
 Change it up with use of different type of chairs.
 Other than the cliched Chiavari there are still so many other options; such as the English garden chair, cross-back chair, cane-back chair, ghost chair, and opera chair.
 However, do bear in mind that they may not be as easy to source.

-Rented chairs that provide an interesting visual effect will look better than your usual banquet chairs.
-Different designs and heights in a mix-and-match theme will distract from the empty spaces and make the gaps look almost intentional.
-Think hipster café.
+Rented chairs that provide an interesting visual effect will look better than the usual banquet chairs.
+Different designs and heights in a mix-and-match are perfect for a whimsical-themed wedding party like this Wes-Anderson-inspired boho-chic forest wedding in Bandung.

 Of course, if your budget permits, flowers are a great way to fill in the gaps, especially for the first and last row of chairs.
 Wild floral arrangements are great for decorating individual seats.

-Instead of having your ceremony at the front of the room, why not have it on a dance floor in the centre of the space?
-This way more of your guests will have a front row seat, and the dance floor can also be used for your first dance later in the celebration.
+Instead of having your ceremony at the front of the room, why not have it on a dance floor in the center of the space?
+This way more of your guests will have a front-row seat, and the dance floor can also be used for your first dance later in the celebration.

 Disclaimer: The images shown are for illustration purposes only.
 Do leave 1-metre apart between seats.